JanDeDobbeleer/oh-my-posh/docs/docs/configuration.md

 ### Style

 Oh Hi!
 You made it to a really interesting part, great!
 Style defines how a prompt is rendered.
-Looking at most prompt themes out there, we identified 3 types.
+Looking at the most prompt themes out there, we identified 3 types.
 All of these require a different configuration and depending on the look you want to achieve you might need to understand/use them all.